ysbaddaden/earl/README.md

 producer.start
 ```

-Despite registering consumers before starting the producer, the registry is
+The example registers consumers before starting the produce, but the registry
-concurrency-safe and thus can be updated live at any time.
-This proves useful
+is concurrency-safe.
+Consumers can be added and removed at any time.
-when a consumer crashes and a new one must be registered against a running
-producer.

 ### Specific Agents